What is a TurboTenant Lease?

 Need to move the start date up or maybe you decided on a 6-month lease instead of a year?
 Click Settings to open the Lease Settings dialogue and change the lease property, start date, end date, rent amount, security deposit, or whether or not you'd like to allow partial payments.
 Leases are converted to Past Leases on their end date unless you edit the end date to renew the lease.

 Your tenants will NOT be notified of any changes you've made.

 Has your tenant given notice or is it move-out time?
 Use the Settings button to change the end date of the lease to today or a previous date.
 The lease will automatically move to Past Leases and the tenants associated with the lease will become Past Tenants (if they are not already attached to a new lease).

 No notifications are sent to your tenant when these changes are made.

 Renewing Your Lease

-Has your Tenant decided to renew the Lease or re-sign one with new roommates?
-If so you can renew the Lease instead of creating a new one.
-Simply click EDIT and extend the lease end date.
+Has your tenant decided to renew the lease or re-sign one with new roommates?
+If so you can renew the lease instead of creating a new one.
+Simply click Settings and change the lease end date to a future date.

 If you do not renew the lease, your tenants will automatically be moved to past tenants on the lease end date.
-You can still find their information by clicking SEE PAST TENANTS on the tenants' page.
+You can still find their information by clicking See Past Tenants in the Tenants tab.